 Uepi Island Resort is a self-contained dive resort on the southeast corner of Uepi Island – one of a chain of islands that separates Marovo Lagoon from New Georgia Sound (“The Slot”).
 As such, there are a dozen dive sites around the island within a 10-minute boat ride which can vary from gardens of coral bommies to vertical coral walls plummeting hundreds of metres.
 They even have a steep wall running between their welcome jetty and the dive shop jetty which you can dive to practically any depth, or enjoy a post-dive snorkel with grey and black-tipped reef sharks.

-Underwater images by Grant Kelly, used with permission from Uepi Island resort.
+Underwater images by Grant Kelly, used with permission from Uepi Island Resort.

 Uepi Island Resort has a number of accommodation styles, in both beach front and garden settings positioned to maximise prevailing breezes and views.
+Each has tea and coffee making facilities, and a fridge which is stocked with cold drinking water.

 Uepi Island Resort teach the internationally recognised Scuba Schools International (“SSI”) courses up to Dive Controller (Dive Master) level.
 With SSI you can study the theory part of diving on-line in advance, and then complete your practical in-water sessions at the resort.
 Please check in with Uepi directly if you want to take up any of the training.